About

 Breakfast bars make the world go round.
 Alright I just made that up.
 But these Gluten-Free Vegan Chocolate Chip Pumpkin Oatmeal Breakfast Bars are pretty dang good!

-vegan pumpkin oatmeal bars on counter this recipe
+vegan pumpkin oatmeal bars on counter

 This post is sponsored in partnership with One Degree Organic Foods.
 All opinions expressed, as always, are my own.
 Thank you for your support as I partner with brands that help make Fit Mitten Kitchen possible.